meownoid/add-and-reverse/README.md

 ## Solution

-Let's just iterate over all natural numbers from 1 to infinity, applying to them add-and-reverse operation iteratively, 200 iteration maximum.
+Let's just iterate over all natural numbers from 1 to infinity, applying to them add-and-reverse operation iteratively, 200 iterations maximum.
 At some point we will find all first 200 most delayed palindromes.

 The key is efficiency.
 My implementation is written in Cython and paralleled using OpenMP.